 For a time in Chicago, I lived above a wonderful pizzeria.
 They featured pub style, Chicago thin crust pizza (the pizza that Chicagoans actually eat); thin, flaky crust, slightly sweet sauce, and a subtle cheese rim.
 I am proud to say that after years of tinkering, I have perfected the Chicago pub pizza at home, using a little science and a little more beer.
-A few notes; the recipe calls for enough dough to make 2 pizzas, however you can scale that as you wish (though if you’re like me and nervous watching the NHL entry draft, you want both!).
+A few notes; the recipe calls for enough dough to make 2 pizzas, however you can scale that as you wish.
 Also, while pepperoni is a must, this pie can handle all the toppings you want to throw at it (like fried cherry tomatoes..).
 Let’s make the best thin crust pizza recipe you’ve ever had; Chicago Pub Style Pizza!

 Pub Style Pizza